Soft Gingerbread Man Cookies

 How to Make Soft Gingerbread Cookies

-The baking process here is very similar to making regular gingerbread men, including the all-important chilling step.
+The baking process here is very similar to making regular gingerbread cookies, including the all-important chilling step.
 Make sure you set aside enough time to chill it for at least a couple of hours.
+Scroll down to the recipe card for detailed instructions.

-• Cut Out the Gingerbread Cookies.
-Once the dough has chilled and you’re ready to bake, go ahead and preheat your oven to 350°F. Line two or three baking sheets with parchment paper, and set aside.
-On a well-floured surface, roll out some of your dough, keeping the rest covered and chilled.
+• Cut out the cookies: Roll out some of the dough, keeping the rest covered and chilled.
 Cut out as many cookies as you can with a gingerbread man cookie cutter, and lay them on the baking sheets about one inch apart.
+Repeat with the remaining dough.

-• Bake!
-Once the cookies are cut and arranged on the cookie sheets, place them in the preheated oven, and bake for 10 – 11 minutes, or until the edges of the cookies are set and the centers are puffy.
+• Bake: Bake for 10 – 11 minutes, or until the edges of the cookies are set and the centers are puffy.
+Allow to cool completely.

 Helpful Tips